 The Mellon Mays Undergraduate Fellowship and Graduate Initiatives Program, the Social Science Research Council Dissertation Proposal Development Fellowship, and the Mellon/American Council of Learned Societies Dissertation Completion Fellowship have supported my research.
 Before coming to the University of Chicago, I was the Mellon Postdoctoral Fellow in Critical Race Studies in the Alice Kaplan Institute for the Humanities at Northwestern University.

 I have published reviews of fiction and scholarly works in small axe salon and American Quarterly.
 I contributed a chapter to the volume Indo-Caribbean Feminist Thought (Palgrave MacMillan, 2016), edited by Gabrielle Hosein and Lisa Outar, on representation and the intertwined legacies of slavery and Indian indentureship.
-An essay on barrack yard politics in C.L.R.
-James’ early political and literary works is forthcoming in Small Axe.
+I have an essay on barrack yard politics in C.L.R.
+James’ early political and literary works in Small Axe.

 Undergraduate: Caribbean Literary and Visual Cultures: Work and “Wuk”